The following workflows provide detailed descriptions of Local Edits tool behavior and functionality.

 - Click the drop-down menu next to the attribute value.

 - Select Rule Default.

-To revert multiple attributes at once you can use the context menu while in the local edits mode.
-Right-click the local selection or right-click in the Inspector to get the following options:
+To revert multiple attributes at once, you can use the context menu while in the local edits mode.
+Right-click the local selection or right-click in the Inspector window to see the following options: